emacs-exordium/exordium/README.md

 # What is this repo

 A portable Emacs configuration focused on adding IDE-level features for C++ and Lisp/Clojure programming.
-It is only intended to work with Emacs 24 running on Linux and OS X, including in -nw mode.
-It is called "init" (because I lack imagination).
+It is only intended to work with Emacs 24 on Linux and OS X including in -nw mode, and it should work on Windows as well.
 It is modular and customizable.
 It is not a starter kit, it is a hacker kit.

+Note: the project name has changed: if you had previously cloned it you should do a `git remote set-url origin https://github.com/philippe-grenet/exordium.git` in your repo.

 If you are looking for a good generic Emacs configuration to start with, you might want to check these links: